 - Prescriptions must be prescribed by a licensed Health Provider and dispensed by a licensed medical facility or pharmacy. - The maximum quantity covered is a 30-day supply at a retail pharmacy and a 90-day supply through the preferred mail order pharmacy.
 Specialty medications will be limited to a 30-day supply. - Not more than a 90-day supply will be covered at any one time at mail order. - Refills may be obtained once 66% of a prescription has been used up.
 This guideline can be waived if you are going on vacation, if you have a dosage change, or if you lose your medication.
 Contact Risk Management for more information. - Mail order service includes shipping charges for prescriptions received by standard postal delivery.
-Participants have the option to elect 2nd Day or Next Day delivery at their own expense. - Prescription contraceptive medications are covered. - Prescription weight reduction medications including appetite suppressants are covered, provided the Participant qualifies for Non-Surgical Treatment of Obesity. - Prior authorization is required for fertility agents, impotency drugs and growth hormones (including Serostim/somatropin).
-Plan A and C Participants should contact the Pharmacy Network Services provider.
-Plan B Participants should contact the Claims Office. - Prior authorization will be required for specialty medications.
+Participants have the option to elect 2nd Day or Next Day delivery at their own expense. - Prescription contraceptive medications are covered. - Prior authorization is required for prescription weight reduction medications.
+The Pharmacy Network Services providerwill preauthorize prescription weight reduction medications. - Prior authorization is required for fertility agents, impotency drugs and growth hormones (including Serostim/somatropin).
+The Pharmacy Network Services provider will preauthorize fertility medications for all plans. - Prior authorization will be required for specialty medications.
 The Pharmacy Network Services provider will preauthorize specialty medications for all plans.
 The plan also requires step therapy for certain types of specialty medications, including but not limited to medications to treat multiple sclerosis, autoimmune conditions, fertility, and growth hormones.
 If you choose a non-preferred specialty drug without first trying the preferred medication, you may be responsible for the full cost of the non-preferred medication. - Prior authorization is required for compound medications with a retail price of \$500 or more, and compounds will be limited to one fill per 25 days.
 The Pharmacy Network Services provider will preauthorize compound medications for all plans. - Generic medications are generally less expensive.
 You may wish to discuss your prescriptions with your doctor and ask if a generic drug might work for you.
 You are not required to use generic medication, but